tc39/proposal-ses/README.md

 iframes, can be put in contact.
 Once in contact, they can mix their object graphs freely.
-When same origin iframes do this, they encounter an inconvenience and source of bugs we will here call _identity discontinuities_.
+When same origin iframes do this, they encounter an inconvenience and source of bugs we will here call _identity discontinuity_.
 For example if code from iframeA makes an array `arr` that it passes to code from iframeB, and iframeB tests `arr instanceof Array`, the answer will be `false` since `arr` inherits from the `Array.prototype` of iframeA which is a different object than the